using Muscade,StaticArrays

 The if construct can be read as follows:

-• If we were in slip but now the force is in the wrong direction, we now stick.
+• If we were in slip at previous iteration but force from previous iteration is in the wrong direction, we stick in this iteration.

 • Otherwise, no change.

-The function returns a 2-vector of residuals (corresponding to the two Xdofs), and we have no "feedback" to the solver (as opposed to constraint elements).
+The function returns a 2-vector of residuals (corresponding to the two Xdofs).
+The first residual f is the friction force applied to the dof fieldx.

 doflist